hungrepo/path-following-Matlab/README.md

 # path-following-Matlab
 ## Description
-This repo contains matlab codes that implement the path following methods studied in the paper entitled:
+This repo contains Matlab codes that implement and animate the path following methods studied in the paper entitled:

-Nguyen Hung et al. A review of path following control strategies for autonomous robotic vehicles: theory, simulations, and experiments,
+Nguyen Hung et al. A review of path following control strategies for autonomous robotic vehicles: theory, simulations, and experiments, Journal of Field Robotics, 2022.

 Link: https://nt-hung.github.io/files/pdf/research/JFR2022_preprint.pdf